erizov/Professor/semester_16/lecture_118_data_platforms/unified_data_platforms/README.md

 By the end of this lecture, students will be able to:

-1. Implement Unified Data Platforms from scratch
+1. Implement Unified Content Platforms from scratch
 2. Analyze time and space complexity using Big O notation
 3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them